 Former anti-GMO activist and environmentalist Mark Lynas has discovered something even more sinister about the anti-GMO group US Right to Know.
-Noting that the organization has ramped up its attacks on research scientists involved in research on genetically modified foods, Lynas found out that not only is USRTK funded by the Organic Consumers Association (OCA), but its third largest donor is The Westreitch Foundation.
+Noting that the organization has ramped up its attacks on scientists involved in research on genetically modified foods, Lynas found out that not only is USRTK funded by the Organic Consumers Association (OCA), but its third largest donor is The Westreitch Foundation.

 OCA has published numerous articles on its website promoting anti-vaccine and other anti-science campaigns.
 For example, one article claims that the deadly ebola virus “can be prevented and treated naturally”, for example by using “intravenous Vitamin C”.
 OCA also promotes homeopathy, and publishes numerous pieces claiming child vaccines cause autism.